bsgip/cactus-client-envoy/README.md

 ## How the plugin works

 The plugin connects directly to Envoy's PostgreSQL database.
-It manages its own DB connection using credentials from environment variables.
+It manages its own DB connection using credentials from a `.env` file in the `cactus-client-envoy/` directory (loaded automatically at import time via `python-dotenv`).

 | Hook | Behaviour |
 |---|---|